Restaurants in Las Vegas

 Golden Steer Steakhouse

-The Steer, about a mile from 'The Strip', is the oldest steak house in Las Vegas having been in business in the same spot since 1958, and still a favourite with thousands of loyal diners.
-Celebrities like Frank Sinatra, Dean Martin and Elvis Presley frequented the Steer to enjoy the large and perfectly grilled traditional steaks, especially the Diamond Jim cut of prime rib.
-Fish, chicken and some Italian dishes are on offer too, and a selection of interesting appetisers - try the seafood stuffed mushrooms.
-Lunch and dinner Monday to Friday, dinner Saturdays and Sundays.
+The Steer, about a mile from 'The Strip', is the oldest steak house in Las Vegas.
+Being in business in the same spot since 1958, and still a favourite with thousands of loyal diners.
+Celebrities like Frank Sinatra, Dean Martin, and Elvis Presley frequented the Steer to enjoy the large and perfectly grilled traditional steaks, especially the Diamond Jim cut of prime rib.
+Fish, chicken, and some Italian dishes are on offer too, and a selection of interesting appetisers, particularly the seafood stuffed mushrooms.
+Lunch and dinner Monday to Friday, dinner Saturdays, and Sundays.

 Address: 308 W. Sahara Avenue

 Telephone: (702) 384 4470